seal200.gif

 Suzie Nicklos - Chargeé de Missions

-Chef Rikk Panzera CEC, CCE, AAC - Vice Conseillier Culinaire
+Chef Anthony Trunzo - Vice Conseillier Culinaire

 Chef/Professional du Vin-Joseph Bello - Vice Echanson